jepstein-eagle/adaptable/packages/adaptable/upgrade-guide.md

 <div id="adaptable"></div>
 ```

-The old structure is still working, but we show warning in the console.
+Note: the old structure is still working, but we will show a warning in the console.

 ## Adaptable Options